-Forecasted Energy Requirements payments are made to resources supplying energy when their energy supply contributes to meeting the FER.
-This occurs when there is a positive EIR or when the EIR is exactly zero (such that increasing the EIR by 1 MW would require additional energy to avoid making EIR payments).
+Forecasted Energy Requirement payments are not part of current market rules, but are made to resources supplying energy when their energy supply contributes to meeting the FER under ESI.
+This occurs when there is a positive EIR or when the EIR is exactly zero, such that the FER constraint is binding so there is a positive cost to the system to serve an incremental 1 MWh higher load forecast, all else equal (as described in Section III.B.5).
 The total FER payment is the EIR price times the quantity of DA energy awards.

 Net ESI product payments reflects two components.
 The first component is the payment to generators for supplying DA energy option to meet ESI product demand.
-This payment is equal to the market-clearing price of the DA energy option for each ESI product times the quantity of DA energy options needed for each ESI product.
+This payment is equal to the market-clearing price of the DA energy option for each ESI product times the quantity of this product procured.

 The second component accounts for settlement of the DA energy options against the RT LMP.
-Load is paid the option closeout cost by DA energy options suppliers.
+Load is paid the option closeout cost by DA energy options suppliers, and this is therefore represented as a credit to load.
 The option closeout cost is RT LMP minus the strike price if the RT LMP is greater than the strike price, while the closeout cost is zero if the RT LMP is less than the strike price.
 Closeout costs are estimated by settling historical RT LMPs against the strike price.
-The net cost of the ESI products thus reflects these upfront option payments net of real-time settlement.
+The net cost of the ESI products thus reflects these upfront option payments net of real-time closeout costs.